301 FW Command Chief Master Sgt. retires after 24 years of service

 Chief Master Sgt.
-Michael Senigo, 301st Fighter Wing command chief, speaks during his retirement ceremony at Naval Air Station Joint Reserve Base Fort Worth, Texas, May 6, 2023.
-Senigo is retiring after 24 years of service.
-(U.S. Air Force photo by Staff Sgt.
-Randall Moose)
+Michael Senigo, 301st Fighter Wing command chief, held his retirement ceremony at Naval Air Station Joint Reserve Base Fort Worth, Texas on May 6.

+Senigo has served with the 301 FW since 2020 and officially retires in September 2023.
+Col. Allen Duckworth, 10th Air Force vice commander, presided over the ceremony and offered comments on Senigo’s career.

+“As a command chief, your job is to be in front of your boss behind closed doors, to be behind your boss when you're not behind closed doors, and to be beside your boss during times of crisis,” said Duckworth.
+“There were often times when he came into my office and asked to close the door.
+When he closed the door, he would stand in front of my desk, and he would let me know his input on whatever was happening right then and there.
+Sometimes we agreed.
+Sometimes we didn't, but we were on the same page.
+When we walked out of there, he was standing behind me again.”

 |Date Taken: